-, understand that:
+I, , understand that: Some clinical and field trip experience is achieve ed at sites distant to the CCI campus.
 I am responsible for my own transportation and liability when traveling as a student.

-- I cannot hold CCI, its employees, any contracted clinical site, or persons/agencies providing learning experiences outside the classroom responsible for consequences I may suffer as a result of a vehicle accident and resulting injuries. - I must provide my own automobile/vehicle insurance. - I may never transport clients or the client's families in my vehicle.

-Name of Student (Printed)
+I cannot hold CCI, its employees, any contracted providing learning experiences outside the class may suffer as a result of a vehicle accident and r room responsible for consequences I I must provide my own automobile/vehicle insur rance.
+I may never transport clients or the client's famil lies in my vehicle.
+Date Name of Student (Printed)